Dane Rampe: Early life

 Rampe was born in Sydney and grew up in Clovelly, New South Wales.
 His grandparents and father had migrated to Sydney from Estonia.
 Rampe grew up near to the SCG and attended the Sydney Swans vs. match in which Tony Lockett kicked his record-breaking 1,300th AFL goal as one of the hundreds who flooded the field when it occurred.
-He credits this event as converting him in to a passionate Swans fan, following this he became a regular at matches and idolised Brett Kirk, Adam Goodes and Jude Bolton The Swans-West Coast Eagles rivalry also inspired an intense passion for AFL.
+He credits this event as converting him in to a passionate Swans fan, following this he became a regular at matches and idolised Brett Kirk, Adam Goodes and Jude Bolton.
+The Swans-West Coast Eagles rivalry also inspired an intense passion for AFL.

-Rampe was educated at Newington College where he played basketball and soccer.
+Rampe was educated at Newington College in Stanmore where he played basketball and soccer.
 An obvious athletic talent, his school asked him to switch from soccer to rugby union at age 17.
 However being an AFL fan, in 2012 he decided to try the sport at club level with the UNSW-Eastern Suburbs Bulldogs.
 He was soon noticed by AFL talent scouts and signed on to the Sydney Swans Academy.
 Determined to make a career out of the sport Rampe nominated for the AFL draft, but after being overlooked, moved to Melbourne to attempt to gain entry to the league through pursue a career in the sport.
 He spent three seasons in the Victorian Football League (VFL) with Williamstown helping them win the inaugural Foxtel Cup and playing in the 2011 VFL Grand Final.
 He was twice invited to train with the Western Bulldogs in the preseason.
-The Bulldogs, however, snubbed him in the 2010 AFL Draft.
+The Bulldogs, however, snubbed him in the 2010 AFL draft.
 Feeling he had missed his chance to break into the AFL he returned to Sydney.
 In 2012 he played for UNSW-Eastern Suburbs Bulldogs in the Sydney AFL and won the Phelan medal as the best player in the league for the season.
-His performance earned the notice of the Swans and as a Swans Academy product he was offered a spot on Sydney's rookie list in the 2012 AFL Draft.
+His performance earned the notice of the Swans and as a Swans Academy product he was offered a spot on Sydney's rookie list in the 2012 AFL draft.